-The following are eight of the best-powered bookshelf speakers that, rest assured, you would consider as your potential buying options at the end of this article.
+The following are 8 powered bookshelf speakers reviews that, rest assured, you would consider as your potential buying options at the end of this article.

 8 Best Powered Bookshelf Speakers List